 “We got a good look at a lot of players,” said Sandelin, who also coaches two-time defending NCAA national champion University of Minnesota-Duluth.
 “I thought we got better as the Showcase went on and I really liked the fact that we finished well with a win against Canada.
 It was a great hockey game and our guys played well, so I think that was a good way to end the camp.
 I think throughout the Summer Showcase, you’re trying to find out a little more about your team and what you have.”

 “Certainly, we had a lot of younger players, very talented players,” Sandelin said.
 “We had some older guys too, so I think when you look at our team, obviously, there’s some guys that were there, like Farabee or Wahlstrom, that we don’t know if they’re going to be available.
 It’d be great if they are, because they’re older guys, but I would say after that, I think our forward group is probably going to be a little bit younger, but talented.
 I think our back end will probably be a little bit older.
-I like where our goaltending is at, with our prospects there, and I think we’re going to be a four-line team that’s going to have good depth.
-But it remains to be seen.
-I like the fact that some of the players in our pool are playing well (now for their current teams), so we’re excited about that.”
+I like where our goaltending is at, with our prospects there, and I think we’re going to be a four-line team that’s going to have good depth."

 The tournament has changed a lot since Sandelin led the U.S. to a fourth-place finish on home ice in 2005 in Grand Forks and Thief River Falls, and even more since his first experience at the WJC as a defenseman in 1984.